iwsfg/node-potrace/README.md

 `Posterizer` class has same methods as `Potrace`, in exception of `.getPathTag()`.
 Configuration object is extended with following properties:

+- **steps** - Desired number of layers or an array of grey levels where each step should end (in range 0..255).
-- **steps** - Desired number of layers.
-By default set to `STEPS_AUTO` which will result in 3 or 4, depending on `threshold` value.
+  (default: `STEPS_AUTO` which will result in 3 or 4 levels, depending on `threshold` value)
+  Notes:
-  When bigger than 10 - additional layer could be added for darkest/brightest colors if needed to ensure presence of probably-important=at=this-point details like shadows or line art.
+    - When number of steps is greater than 10 - additional layer could be added for darkest/brightest colors if needed to ensure presence of probably-important-at-this-point details like shadows or line art.
-  Big numbers are not recommended (see #1)
+    - If array was provided and biggest color stop in this array is greater than `threshold` parameter - `threshold` is getting ignored.
+Otherwise it's added to array automatically
+    - Big number of layers is not recommended, because result may end up brighter than it should
 - **fillStrategy** - determines how colors from a gradation will be selected for each layer.
 Possible values exported as constants:
     - `FILL_DOMINANT` - most popular color in range (used by default),
     - `FILL_MEAN` - arithmetic mean (average),
     - `FILL_MEDIAN` - median color,
     - `FILL_SPREAD` - ignores color information of the image and just spreads colors equally in range 0..\<threshold\> (or \<threshold\>..255 if `blackOnWhite` is set to `false`),
 - **rangeDistribution** - how color stops should be spread.
+Ignored if `steps` is array.
 Possible values are:
     - `RANGES_AUTO` - Performs automatic thresholding (using [Otsu's algorithm](otsus-method)).
 Works especially well with already posterized sources.
 Could result in lower number of steps than requested by `steps` property
       *(used by default)*
     - `RANGES_EQUAL` - Ignores color information of the image and breaks available color space into equal chunks